C0PEP0D/otto/docs/policies_definitions.rst

 Space-aware infotaxis was proposed by Loisy and Eloy [Loisy2022]_.
-It has been shown to beat infotaxis in most cases, and it believed to be a good approximation of the optimal policy.
+It has been shown to beat infotaxis in most cases, and is believed to be a good approximation of the optimal policy.

 Greedy policy
 =============

-The *greedy* policy is a short-sighted policy which chooses the action maximizes the probability of finding the source in the next cell
+The *greedy* policy is a short-sighted policy which chooses the action that maximizes the probability of finding the source in the next cell:

 .. math::
    \begin{equation}